Multi-density images

 > purgetss images logo-don-nacho.svg --width 256

-This pins Android mdpi and iPhone @1x to exactly 256 px wide, then derives every other scale from that base:
+This pins Android mdpi and iPhone @1x to 256 px wide, then derives every other scale from that base:

 | Scale | Multiplier | Width if --width 256 |